webfx-demos/webfx-demo-pacman/README.md

 - Intro scene: Click/tap anywhere to "add a coin" and change to the "credit scene".
 - Credit scene: Click/tap anywhere to start the game and change to the play scene.
 - Play scene: To steer Pac-Man, use a mouse drag or a "wipe" gesture.
-Dragging / wiping on the lower part of the maze to any direction causes Pac-Man to move to that direction (as soon as he can).
+Dragging / wiping anywhere inside the maze to any direction causes Pac-Man to move to that direction (as soon as he can).

 ## How it looks